swyxio/brain/R - Better Questions/general questions.md

 - when do you work on the business vs work in the business? build product vs build platform?

+https://overcast.fm/+GQnQJRK7E 10 questions to ask creative people
+- proudest work
+- side project?
+- no constraints, what would you work on?
+-

 ## Uncategorized

 ask “how do you think about X” instead if specific numbers on X https://overcast.fm/+rTsXiMAKU 12 mins in